-The Plan defines its key management personnel (KMP) as Canada Post Corporation's Board of Directors and senior executives responsible for planning, controlling and directing the activities of the Plan.
-As the Plan's KMP are employees of Canada Post Corporation, the remuneration, which includes short-term and post-employment benefits, is paid by the Corporation and the Plan reimburses the Corporation for a portion of these expenses.
+The Plan defines its key management personnel (KMP) as the Corporation's Board of Directors and senior executives responsible for planning, controlling and directing the activities of the Plan.
+As the Plan's KMP are employees of the Corporation, the remuneration, which includes short-term and post-employment benefits, is paid by the Corporation and the Plan reimburses the Corporation for a portion of these expenses.

-The reimbursement for 2019 and 2018 for certain senior executives was \$1,030 thousand and \$1,061 thousand respectively and is included in the amount disclosed in note 18a.
-No remuneration is charged from the Corporation to the Pension Plan for the services provided by the Board of Directors of Canada Post Corporation and other senior executives.
-Full disclosure of the Board of Directors' remuneration can be found in the Canada Post Corporation consolidated financial statements.
+The reimbursement for 2022 and 2021 for certain senior executives was \$851 thousand and \$831 thousand respectively, and is included in the amount disclosed in note 18a.
+No remuneration is charged from the Corporation to the Plan for the services provided by the Board of Directors of the Corporation and other senior executives.
+Full disclosure of the Board's remuneration can be found in the Corporation consolidated financial statements.